Modelling the Effects of Hearing Loss on Neural Coding in the Auditory Midbrain with Variational Conditioning: Variational-Conditional Model

 {{./figures/psi_arch}}

-Figure \ref{fig:psinet_arch} shows the general framework for our conditional model.
-We use the same sound encoder as the ICNet model to extract a shared 64 channel latent representation of the sound.
-This shared representation is then individualised by incorporating a set of learned conditioning parameters $\psi$ which encode the differences between brains due to hearing loss.
-The $\psi$ parameters are the only part of the model which is learned uniquely for a given animal \textemdash all other parameters in the model are shared between animals.
-The means $\mu_{\psi}^t$ are dependent on the measurement time of the MUA according to the time degradation module described in appendix \ref{app:TimeDegradation}, to account for the non-stationarity of the neural responses over time.
-Once the latent feature maps have been conditioned on the $\psi$ parameters, we pass the individual representations $\hat{r}_b'$ through a shared decoder which projects from the latent space to a 512 channel MUA representation.
+Figure \ref{fig:psinet_arch} shows the architecture of our conditional model.
+We use the same sound encoder as ICNet to extract a 64 channel feature map.
+This shared representation is then individualised by incorporating a set of learned conditioning parameters $\psi$ which encode the hearing related differences between brains.
+The conditional parameters $\psi$ are the only part of the model which is learned uniquely for a given animal \textemdash all other parameters in the model are shared between animals.
+The means $\mu_{\psi}^t$ are dependent on the measurement time of the MUA according to the time transfer function described below, to account for the non-stationarity of the neural responses over time \cite{drakopoulos2025modelling}.
+Once the latent feature maps have been conditioned, we pass the individual representations $\hat{r}_b'$ through a shared decoder which projects the latent features to an MUA representation.

-In addition to the concatenative model illustrated in figure \ref{fig:psinet_arch}, we investigated whether including an attention mechanism in the model would improve our results.
-We applied cross attention \cite{vaswani2017attention} to the bottleneck responses using the processed $\psi$ parameters as the `key' and the bottleneck as the `query' and `value'.
-The attention operation was performed over the channel dimension in the bottleneck.
-The processed $\psi$ parameters are then concatenated to the appended bottleneck features and the rest of the architecture proceeds as in figure \ref{fig:psinet_arch}.